lawlava/jekyll-serif-theme/team.md

 intro_image_hide_on_mobile: false
 ---

-# Meet The Team
+# Our Expertise

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+The team at Law Lava Labs is comprised of incredibly talented engineers and lawyers that have degrees from Ivy League & other top universities and have industry experience at the largest technology companies.